CRIMINAL DEFENCE SPECIALISTS

 These are both complicated legal arguments that have to be properly presented to a court with reference to case law and proper facts supported by independent evidence in a lot of cases.
 Our lawyers can guide you through this and prepare and present the strongest possible case on your behalf.

 We have a 90% success rate in cases where we argue special reasons or exceptional hardship.
 One of our specialist lawyers will be able to advise you whether these avenues can be positively pursued.

 There are very few driving cases which will allow for funding through legal aid.
 It is only ever available to those with extremely limited means that satisfy the Governments very strict criteria.

 It is therefore the case that the majority of work in this area is taken on by us on the basis of a privately funded instruction.
 We can however offer fixed fees in the majority of cases and where that is not possible we will always give a fees estimate that is competitive to our peers.
-A free initial consultation with one of our experts will quickly identify your needs and how we might be able to assist you.
+An initial consultation with one of our experts will quickly identify your needs and how we might be able to assist you.

 If you are being investigated for either of these offences it is imperative that you have good legal advice.